Convex-Dev/design/papers/convex-whitepaper.md

 * A bounded maximum encoding size for any Cell (currently 8191 bytes)
 * Very fast serialisation and deserialisation, with minimal requirements for temporary object allocation.
 * Uniqueness of encoding - there is a 1:1 mapping between Cell values and valid encodings.
 This means, among other useful properties, that Value equality can be determined by comparing hashes of encodings.
-* Self describing format: given a valid Cell Encoding, the Data Value can be reconstructed without additional context
+* Self describing format - given a valid Cell Encoding, the Data Value can be reconstructed without additional context

 The same encoding is utilised in both durable storage and in network transmission.

 #### Value IDs as storage keys

-The cryptographic hash of the Cell encoding is used an an identifier (the "Value ID" or "VID") to refer to a Cell, and in particular as a key for addressing data in the storage system.
+The cryptographic hash of the Cell encoding is used an an identifier (the "Value ID" or "VID") to refer to a Cell, and as a key for addressing data in the storage system.

 This has the important property that it requires all values in the storage system *immutable* - the data value cannot change for a given key, or else the VID will no longer be valid.
 This restriction may seem limiting at first, but in fact provides significant advantages for the Convex storage implementation: